-The school currently has 3 banks of laptops (providing at least 1 between 2 for class use), 1 bank of netbooks and 4 banks of 15 iPads which children use to work on.
+The school currently has 3 banks of laptops (providing at least 1 between 2 for class use), 2 bank of netbooks and 4 banks of 15 iPads which children use to work on.
 Pupils may use IT and computers independently, in pairs, alongside a TA or in a group with a teacher.
-Additional netbooks and iPads are stored in the hub for their use.
+Additional laptops and iPads are stored in Pangolins/library for their use with the hub class.